DFIRScience/dfir.science/_pages/contact.md

 ## Whoami

 This site is mainly the work of [Joshua I. James](https://www.linkedin.com/in/jijames/).
 He is a trainer, professor and consultant for digital investigations.
 He recieved his PhD in Computer Science at [UCD](http://www.ucd.ie/) with a focus on AI in digital investigations.
 He currently runs DFIR.Science in his free time.
-If you would like to support this site full-time, please [support us](#support).
+If you would like to see more DFIR content, please [support us](#support).

 * PGP: [0x4069870abb742ef8](http://pgp.mit.edu/pks/lookup?op=get&search=0x4069870ABB742EF8) | [Download](/assets/publickey.joshua@dfirscience.org-2990418eae704c0b159934e84069870abb742ef8.asc)

 ### Collaborate

-If you would like to contribute or collaborate [email us](joshua+2020@DFIRScience.org) with "CONTRIBUTION" in the subject.
+If you would like to contribute or collaborate [email us](joshua+2020@DFIRScience.org) with "COLLABORATE" in the subject.

 ### Consulting